SkymouseStudios/skymse-jekyll/_posts/2018-07-18-why-we-started-our-own-business.md

 ---
 ## Why did we start Skymouse?

-In a word (or two), Skymouse has always been about marketing.
-John and I are both passionate about being creative with a purpose, which is the lifeblood for most businesses.
+In a word (or two), Skymouse has always been about creating great things.
+John and I are both passionate about being creative with a purpose, which is the lifeblood for many businesses.

 It’s easy to be passionate about something that matters so much, but harder to make a business around it.

 ### How we got started.